pekermilas/Coursera_Capstone/Capstone_Project_TheBattleOfNeighborhoods/Final_Report.md

 ### Section 1) Analysis of Food Venues

-- Food is what we need for living.
+- Food is what people need for living.
 We prefer some tastes to others, so what we choose to eat tells a lot about our social identity.
-Therefore, by the analysis of food venues I intend to infer about;
+A community's diversity and its life pace are highly correlated with the type of food and food venues its residents demand.

     1. **Diversity among residents:** Although in multicultural societies, people tend to taste various cousins, essential demand for a particular cousin is originated